Frognar/Expense-Explorer/docs/Use cases.md

 Where categories will be used:
-- Generate report by category
+- Generate a report by category
 - Create budget by category
 - Assign category to purchase